fulldecent/open-location-code-wiki/Plus-codes-API.md

 The `plus_code` structure has the following fields:
 *  `global_code` gives the global code for the latitude/longitude
 *  `bounds` provides the bounding box of the code, with the north east and south west coordinates
-*  `location` provides the center of the bounding box.
+*  `location` provides the centre of the bounding box.
 *  `best_street_address` is Google's best guess of the street address.
-This might be a long way away, up to hundreds of meters and shouldn't be relied upon.
-It may not always be present.
+If present, this could be up to 500 meters away from the centre of the code.

 If a locality feature near enough and large enough to be used to shorten the code was found, the following fields will also be returned:
 *  `local_code` gives the local code relative to the locality
-*  `locality` provides the address of the locality and Google's unique identifier for the feature.
-See the [place ID overview](https://developers.google.com/places/place-id).
+*  `locality` provides the name of the locality using `local_address`.

-The locality tends to be larger rather than smaller, to make it more likely that it will work on other systems.

 If the `ekey` encrypted key is not provided the following fields will not be returned:
 *  `local_code`
 *  `locality`
 *  `local_address`
-*  `locality_place_id`
 *  `best_street_address`

 ### Locality Requests